 The original picture of front page of newspaper which published the news of execution of Sardar Bhagat Singh.

-To emphasise his indifference to the fate of Bhagat Singh, Noorani writes that Gandhi did not care to see Bhagat Singh when he was on hunger strike in jail.
+To emphasize his indifference to the fate of Bhagat Singh, Noorani writes that Gandhi did not care to see Bhagat Singh when he was on hunger strike in jail.

 Take a look at some of the original hand written letters and poems by Bhagat Singh and also about how Inquilab Zindabad slogan was first given by him only.